bhanuraina/buzzcloud-isogram/README.md

 Assignment
 #### Project Details

+What is isogram -

+Given a word or phrase, check if it is isogram or not.
+An Isogram is a word in which no letter occurs more than once.

+##Solution :

 Lambda Function to check whether a given string is ISOGRAM exception of "-" and " " space is allowed multiple times.

 #### High level Architecture